 It is possible to have a system that is both very effective and very quiet.
 The keys, in order of approximate effectiveness are; proper containment volume, placing the fan/blower distant from the hood, Inclusion of a silencer in the duct, proper isolation of blower and other components from the structure, proper make-up-air, baffle design and duct design.
 If you pay attention to these then you can have a system that performs better and is quieter.
 A little bit below, more in Part II.

 Here are some noise measurements of some installed exhaust hoods by absolute noise level.
-It’s important to keep in mind that dB is a log scale and that a 3 dB increase is a doubling in perceived loudness.
-So, for instance, the difference in 51 dB(a) for the Accurex and 60 for the Modernaire is a very noticeable and big difference.
+It’s important to keep in mind that dB is a log scale and that each 3 dB increase is a doubling of sound energy or power and is the amount of increase that an average person perceives.
+So, for instance, the difference in 51 dB(a) for the Accurex and 60 for the Modernaire is a very noticeable difference.

 The chart above isn’t totally fair since some hoods are more effective than others.
 CFM is kind of a poor indicator of effectiveness but it’s the best we have so here is the noise per rated CFM.

-Actual effluent removal performance, our primary goal with our exhaust hoods, is a bit more complicated.
+Actual effluent removal performance, our primary goal with our exhaust hoods and what we should be measuring, is a bit more complicated.
 We know that high CFM’s cannot make up for lack of proper aperture or containment volume.
-The Accurex will likely perform better for effluent removal at 400 CFM (which is totally silent*) than any of the others at 1200 CFM.
+The Accurex with significant containment volume will likely perform better for effluent removal at 400 CFM (which is totally silent*) than the others at 1200 CFM.
 SO, be careful about relying on CFM’s for performance or manufacturers ratings of how noisy their system will be.
 More on this in Part II.

 Loudness is also not the only element of noise.
 How high or low of frequencies are present as well as fluctuations in loudness and frequencies play important roles as well.
 Something that many people have noticed with remote blowers separated from the hood by a silencer is that the noise produced is not as irritating or unpleasant as other options even at the same loudness.
-So not only are the Accurex, Modernaire and Wolf systems above quieter per rated CFM but also more pleasant as all three include a remote blower and silencer.
+So not only are the Accurex, Modernaire and Wolf systems above quieter per rated CFM but also less unpleasant as all three include a remote blower and silencer.
+Using a-weighted noise measurements helps with this from a comparative standpoint though it is still a significant factor beyond that.

-* Because it is so quiet the Accurex system’s LOW setting was modified to 600 CFM (actual measured), the minimum at which it could be heard, to give assurance that it was actually on and working.
+* Because it is so quiet the Accurex system’s LOW setting was increased to 600 CFM (actual measured so likely the equivalent of a 1200 CFM consumer system on high), the minimum at which it could be heard, to give audible assurance that it was actually on and working.

 The Core Problem – Effluent

-Hot effluent from cooking (odors, grease, steam, heat and VOC & PM by-products of cooking and gas combustion) rise from the cooking area.
-As it rises it spreads out a bit and has highly varying velocity with erratic bursts, sometimes in excess of 4,000 CFM.
+Hot effluent from cooking (odors, grease, steam, heat and VOC, Carcinogen & PM by-products of cooking and gas combustion) rise from the cooking area.
+As it rises it spreads out a bit and has highly varying velocity and flow rate with erratic bursts, sometimes in excess of 4,000 CFM.
 We don’t want this stuff in our home.

 For our new home then our primary concern is our health and getting rid of the harmful by-products of cooking and gas combustion.
 Second is reducing cooking odors as much as possible for ourselves and guests.
 Third is reducing grease build-up on kitchen surfaces.
 And we want it to be as silent as possible.